jjcfrancisco/osm-water/README.md

 In time, this will be a nice looking README page.

 ## Install
-To intall `osm-wate.rs` you must have `cargo` install.
+To intall `osm-wate.rs` you must have `cargo` installed.
 Then simply `cargo install osm-waters`.
 To install locally use `cargo install --path .`

 ## Usage
 Currently, all flags are compulsory.
 This may change in future versions.
 Below is an example of how to use `osm-wate.rs`: